factorymedia/standards/code-review/README.md

   - Make sure to include:
     - Jira ticket(s), please include Product Backlog & Team Development tickets
     - Summary description of the changes
+    - Review Note - if your PR includes generated files that do not need to be reviewed or is incomplete please add a Review Note
     - Testing / QA notes
     - Example links / screenshots for UI changes